BIOAZUL presents its Axarquía Living Lab as an innovation model for sustainable agriculture using reclaimed water

 This living lab has been recognized by the European Water Platform and is featured in its Living Labs Atlas for the sector, establishing itself as a real, open experimentation space to validate technological solutions at a scale close to real field conditions.

-Currently, we are coordinating three innovation projects within the Living Lab:
+Currently, we are coordinating four innovation projects within the Living Lab:

 During the seminar, we also shared space with inspiring public-private collaboration experiences and active participation from eco-SMEs, as well as a leading Italian cooperative in agroecological innovation.

-The event concluded with a technical visit to our Living Lab on June 26, where attendees had the opportunity to learn first-hand about the implemented solutions, engage with local stakeholders, and contribute ideas for advancing the sustainability of our region’s agricultural model.
+The event concluded on June 26 with a technical visit to our Living Lab, where attendees had the opportunity to learn first-hand about the implemented solutions, engage in dialogue with local stakeholders, and contribute ideas to help advance the sustainability of the agricultural model in our region.

 Tiempo de lectura: 3 minutosMálaga, June 27, 2025 – On ...